The Business Model Canvas

 Channels may be:

 - physical or digital.
-Physical channels include high street retail stores.
-Digital channels include web-sites and social media.
+Physical channels include high-street retail stores.
+Digital channels include websites and social media.

 - owned or not owned.
-Organisations may own their own physical retail stores, or distribute through third party physical stores like department stores.
-Similarly, they may own their own web-site or distribute through third party sites like Amazon or eBay.
+Organisations may own their own physical retail stores, or distribute through third-party physical stores like department stores.
+Similarly, they may own their own website or distribute through third-party sites like Amazon or eBay.

 - customer preferences like cost, speed and convenience,